 Sanahin Monastery represents a fusion of Byzantine and traditional Armenian architecture.
 In its day, it was regarded as an important school for calligraphers.

-But despite its popularity, the complex is considerably smaller than its slightly younger neighbor or other famous monasteries like Tatev.
-The monastery consists of two main churches along with several other chapels and additional structures.
+But despite its popularity, the complex is considerably smaller than its younger neighbor or other famous monasteries like Tatev.
+The monastery consists of two main churches along with several chapels and some other small structures.

 First, I walked by St. Grigor Chapel, named after Gregory the Illuminator, the saint who’s credited with Armenia’s conversion to Christianity.
-The structure dates back to 1061, though Gregory himself supposedly arrived at this location in the 4th century, leaving a cross here.
+The structure dates back to 1061, though Gregory himself supposedly arrived at this location in the 4th century.
+According to legend, he left a cross here.

 Considering how merciless Gregory was toward Armenia’s pre-Christian temples, it’s highly likely that a ‘pagan’ temple once existed here, giving Gregory a reason to pay a visit.